 I.D.
-Resources

-I.D.1.
+Resources I.D.1.
 The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education.

-I.D.1.a) Programs must have access to an inpatient care facility.
-(Core)

-I.D.1.a).(1)

-There should be at least one acute care general hospital with a full range of services, including medical and surgical services, intensive care units, emergency services, diagnostic laboratory, and imaging services.
-(Core)

-I.D.1.a).(1).(a) If the acute care hospital is specialized and does not itself have the full spectrum of services described above, the program must document that it has access for education purposes to other affiliated acute care facilities that have the services not present at the specialized facility.
-(Detail)

-I.D.1.b) Programs must have access to a partial hospitalization and/or day treatment program.
-(Core)

-I.D.1.b).(1) Such programs should be located either in communitybased sites or within the sponsoring department of psychiatry in its acute care hospital.
-(Detail)

-I.D.1.b).(2) Self-help and other community programs must be
+(Core) I.D.1.a) Programs must have access to an inpatient care facility.
+(Core) I.D.1.b) There should be at least one acute care general hospital with a full range of services, including medical and surgical services, intensive care units, emergency services, diagnostic laboratory, and imaging services. ^(Core) I.D.1.b).(1).(a) If the acute care hospital is specialized and does not itself have the full spectrum of services described above, the program must document that it has access, for education al purposes, to other affiliated acute care facilities that have the services not present at the specialized facility. ^(Detail) I.D.1.c) Programs must have access to a partial hospitalization and/or day treatment program. ^(Core) I.D.1.c).(1) Such programs should be located either in community- based sites or within the sponsoring department of psychiatry in its acute care hospital. ^(Detail) I.D.1.c).(2) Self Mutual -help and other community programs must be available. ^(Core)

-available.
-(Core)

-I.D.1.c) There must be a multidisciplinary ambulatory care facility.
-(Core) I.D.1.d) There must be adolescent, adult, and geriatric patients of all genders spanning a broad range of diagnoses to ensure that fellows achieve competence in the required patient care outcomes.
-(Core) I.D.1.e) The spectrum of patients should include diverse socioeconomic, educational, and cultural backgrounds.
-(Detail) I.D.2.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: I.D.2.
-I.D.2.a) ensure healthy and safe learning and working environments that
+I.D.1.d) There must be a multidisciplinary ambulatory care facility.
+(Core) I.D.1.e) There must be adolescent, adult, and geriatric patients of all genders -spanning a broad range of diagnoses to ensure that fellows achieve competence in the required patient care outcomes. ^(Core) I.D.1.f) The spectrum of patients should include diverse gender, race, and socioeconomic, educational, and cultural backgrounds. ^(Detail) I.D.2.
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: I.D.2.a) access to food while on duty; ^(Core) l.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care, if the fellows are assigned in-house call; ^(Core)